openaicellular/ric-plt-a1/docs/developer-guide.rst

    set -x LD_LIBRARY_PATH /usr/local/lib/; set -x RMR_SEED_RT /opt/route/local.rt ; set -x TEST_RCV_PORT 4563; set -x TEST_RCV_RETURN_MINT 10001; set -x TEST_RCV_SEC_DELAY 5; set -x TEST_RCV_RETURN_PAYLOAD '{"ACK_FROM": "DELAYED_TEST", "status": "SUCCESS"}' ; python receiver.py

-To test the async nature of A1, trigger a call to ``test_policy``, which will target the delayed receicer, then immediately call ``control_admission``.
+To test the async nature of A1, trigger a call to ``test_policy``, which will target the delayed receiver, then immediately call ``control_admission``.
 The ``control_admission`` policy return should be returned immediately, whereas the ``test_policy`` should return after about ``TEST_RCV_SEC_DELAY 5``.
 The ``test_policy`` should not block A1